logiclogue/jordanlord.co.uk/src/blog/writing-a-football-simulation.md

 I'm going to weight the football teams using the Elo rating system.
 The reason for this is it's easy to find the Elo ratings of real life football teams from websites like **clubelo.com**(?) and **the website which provides ratings for national teams**.
-Also, the formulas already exist to
+Also, it's easy to reverse engineer the formulas to randomly output match results rather than create a prediction.